 Keywest Projects Listed by thegentlemen Ransomware Group

 On June 22, 2026, Canadian engineering firm KeyWest Projects Ltd. appeared on the leak site of the ransomware group known as thegentlemen.
-The company, headquartered in Calgary, Alberta, had internal files exfiltrated during a ransomware attack.
+The company, headquartered in Calgary, Alberta, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people whose personal information may have been exposed remains unknown, anyone whose data was stored in the firm’s systems — employees, contractors, clients, or vendors — could now be at risk.

 Public reporting indicates that KeyWest Projects Ltd., an EPCM company serving the energy sector, had files stolen and later listed by the group.
 The listing appeared on thegentlemen’s leak site, accessible via ransomware.live.
 Available reporting describes the exposed material as internal files, though specific data types such as names, addresses, emails, financial records, or employee details have not been publicly detailed.
 The incident follows the group’s typical pattern of exfiltrating data before demanding payment to prevent its release.